iotaledger/documentation-platform/docs/iri/0.1/how-to-guides/download-the-iri-using-docker.md

 To build the IRI Docker container, Docker 17.05+ (for multi-stage build support) must be installed on your computer.

 1. [Install Docker](https://docs.docker.com/install/#supported-platforms)

-2. Make sure that Docker is installed by doing the following:
+2. Make sure that Docker is installed

     ```bash
     $ docker run hello-world
     ```

     You should see some Docker information in the output.

 ## Download the pre-built IRI Docker container